George Floyd Square Pilgrimage Journeys

 By coming to this sacred space with a reflective, respectful, and open heart, pilgrims take part in the protest work of remembrance.
 Further, as pilgrimages are opportunities to inspire visitors to pursue racial justice within their own lives, each pilgrimage is tailored to the backgrounds, vocations and intentions of the group.

 For groups larger than 4 people, we offer individually-designed pilgrimages, planned by our team in conjunction with you.
 These pilgrimages take into consideration the schedules, intentions, and vocations of the pilgrims.
-Please fill out this inquiry form if you are interested in a custom pilgrimage.
+Please fill out the inquiry form if you are interested in a custom pilgrimage.

 Our Pilgrimage Guides